ncarvajalerker/a3-persistence/README.md

 - what CSS framework you used and why.
   - include any modifications to the CSS framework you made via custom CSS you authored.
 I used buttons, hovering and changing button colors, I added different boxes and seperations to make the webpage look nice.
 I also have a footnote to make the page look complete.
 - the five Express middleware packages you used and a short (one sentence) summary of what each one does.
-1. cookieparser =
+1. cookieparser = parse cookie header.
-2.
-3.
-4.
-5.

-## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy.
+2. csurf = Protect from CSRF exploits.
+3. connect-rid = generate unique request ID.
+4. express-debug = Development tool that adds information about template variables (locals), current session, and so on.
+5. join-io = Joins files on the fly to reduce the requests count.

 ### Design/Evaluation Achievements